 - If you only do custom orders and keep materials and supplies on hand, then you’ll need to track inventory for both tax purposes and your own information.

-Some people like to use spreadsheets – but I prefer software and if you join me on January 8, 2020 in my free webinar “Thinking of ditching the spreadsheets and using (QuickBooks) software for your bookkeeping needs” – I’ll show you why!
+Some people like to use spreadsheets – but I prefer software and if you want to know why, watch the replay of my free 90-minute webinar “Thinking of ditching the spreadsheets and using (QuickBooks) software for your bookkeeping needs”.

 But wait – what about – How to track inventory.